87andrewh/CornerCulling/README.md

   Say, have a midpoint on each edge.
 If it and one of its neighbors are occluded, throw away the neighbor.
   Alternatively, think of subviding one bounding polyhedra into many, and cull those individually.
   Still, this seems like a lot extra work (to code, and I think during runtime) for a niche situation.
+  Hmm, another idea is to move and scale the inner visibility sphere.
 - Consider z-buffer algorithm.
 - Consider sending fake enemy locations.